jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 #### Sunday, July 18th

-- Trying to process all genbank files with `rit_finder` (P2_A5)
+Trying to process all genbank files with `rit_finder` (P2_A5)

+- up to 475

-- Trying to figure out how to answer Nicole's qs about ICEs' RITs.
+Trying to figure out how to answer Nicole's qs about ICEs' RITs.

+- are ICEs distinct
+  -
 Bordetella RITs:

+RIT1
+  - rows (1,2,3)
-RITs 1,2,3 - identical - except for insertion in RIT 3
+  - identical - except for insertion in RIT 3
+  - one on each ICE...
+RIT2
-RITs (1,2,3) vs 4 - different
+  - different from RIT1

 Mesorhizobium
+ - ICEberg data needs labels a,b,c for the three ICEs
+ - each ICE is not uniquely identified in the fasta, sequences are different
+ - this is causing wrong proteins to be joined by id....
+ - TODO need to fix